Riada125/Project-1/README.md

 ### Opponent Lasers

-Enemy lasers are fired every 300 millisecond using a setInterval.
+Enemy lasers are fired every 300 milliseconds using a setInterval.
 The firing position is randomly determined using `Math.random` based on the position of the 10 aliens that are furthest forward.
 The `.slice(-10)` method used here means that as the number of aliens in the array decreases, the number of aliens firing reduces - rather than having enemy lasers originating from empty space.

 Below, a `setInterval` is declared.
 It contains a variable that finds the front 10 of our array of alien ships. `enemyLaser` is then a variable that selects a random position in front of those ships to fire.